Explore the steps needed to create effective essays.

 - Write strong paragraphs.

 - Improve your revision and editing strategies.

-- Write effectively for your audience.
+- Narrow your argument and write effectively for your audience.

-- Integrate your sources into your writing.
+- Integrate sources into your writing.

 Understand the different essay structures common to college writing assignments.

 - Find support for argumentative, classification and division, cause and effect, compare and contrast, definition, descriptive, illustration, narration, and process essays.

 - Engage in interactive outlines for each style of essay.

 - See sample essays from writing classes and from across the disciplines.

 Learn how to think critically about argumentative writing.